DataDog/documentation/content/en/security/cloud_security_management/guide/agentless_aws_integration.md

     text: "Setting up Agentless Scanning using Terraform"
 ---

-You can install and configure [Agentless Scanning][1] for your cloud environments either manually using Terraform or by utilizing the CloudFormation template with the AWS integration.
+You can install and configure [Agentless Scanning][1] for your cloud environments using the [quick start workflow][2], manually using [Terraform][3], or by utilizing the CloudFormation template with the AWS integration.
 This guide provides detailed instructions for the AWS integration approach.

 {{< tabs >}}
 {{% tab "Agentless scanning (new AWS account)" %}}